 The basket of goods and services priced for the PPP exercise is a sample of all goods and services covered by GDP.
 The final product list covers around 3,000 consumer goods and services, 30 occupations in government, 200 types of equipment goods and about 15 construction projects.
-A large number of products is to enable countries to identify goods and services which are representative of their domestic expenditures.
+A large number of products are provided so as to enable countries to identify the goods and services that are representative of their domestic expenditures.

 Purchasing Power Parity Example